Mahmoudthoughts/Smart-Advisor/README.md

 This repository now ships with a Python analytics backend, a PostgreSQL schema, and an Angular frontend that together deliver the Smart Advisor experience.

 - `backend/` — Python package that rebuilds positions, computes hypothetical liquidation metrics, and now exposes FastAPI endpoints for multi-user authentication.
 Includes a Dockerfile for containerized execution and pytest coverage.
-- `frontend/` — Angular workspace with login/registration flows, guarded advisor dashboards, and ngx-echarts visualisations.
+- `frontend/` — Angular workspace with login/registration flows, responsive advisor dashboards, and ngx-echarts visualisations (auto-resize aware navigation + chart layouts).
+Served through NGINX with SPA routing configured in `frontend/nginx.conf`.
 - `backend/sql/schema.sql` — DDL for the PostgreSQL schema used by the authentication system and shared portfolios.

 ## Running with Docker Compose